mikehelder/claranueva-website/ai-worker/References/worker-deployment-guide.md

   -F "prompt=What is the date and total cost displayed in this image?" \
   http://127.0.0.1:8787
 ```

-#### ii.
-Using Postman or Insomnia

-1. Set the request method to POST
-2. Set the request URL to `http://127.0.0.1:8787`
-3. Go to the Body tab and select form-data
-4. Add a key named `image`
-   - In the dropdown next to the key, change the type from Text to File
-   - Select your local image file
-5. Add a second key named `prompt`
-   - Keep the type as Text
-   - Enter your interpretation query (e.g., "Summarize the key points of the receipt.")
-6. Click Send

 **Recommended Test**: Use the frontend code provided in the index.html file below, but change the `WORKER_URL` to `http://127.0.0.1:8787` for local testing.